KaushalJadhav/BANA/README.md

 - Add the code flow link
 - Complete the tables
 - Add examples of pseudo labels generated and predictions in qualitative comparison
+- Add code for Evaluation of Stage2 VOC to COCO
+- Instructions for BgMask Generation